Getting started with Codewind for VS Code

 - Install VS Code version 1.28 or later.

-- Install Codewind from the VS Code Marketplace, or by searching for Codewind in the VS Code Extensions view.
+- Install Codewind by clicking this link to install from the VS Code Marketplace, or by searching for Codewind in the VS Code Extensions view.

 - If you’re going to work on Java projects, also install the Java Extension Pack.

 - Open the Codewind view in the Explorer view group, or enter Focus on Codewind View into the Command Palette.

 - If you do not see the Codewind view in either the Explorer or the Command Palette, the extension did not install correctly.

 - Codewind requires the installation of additional Docker images to run.
 Choose Install when prompted to complete the installation.
 The installation may take a few minutes to complete.

 - Codewind creates a codewind-data directory for storing its metadata.
 Do not save your projects to the codewind-data directory.